darianl-dev/infinitybot/README.md

    pip install -r requirements.txt
    ```

-3. Rename the `config.example.py` file to `config.py`.

-4. Edit the `config.py` file and provide your Discord bot token.
+3. Edit the `infinity.py` file and provide your Discord bot token.

 5. Run the bot using the following command:
    ```